ultiweb/COVID-19/csse_covid_19_data/README.md

 International

+For all international locations, compositing with the reporting of the World Health Organization we may update more frequently than the national sources.

 * Belgium: Providing data Tuesdays and Fridays. ~~Providing data Tuesday-Saturday.~~
 * Bosnia and Herezegovina: Not updating data on the weekends.
 * Alberta, Canada: Providing data Monday-Friday.